 Frontline then completed termite mound sampling over the majority of the Project, collecting 3,490 samples.
-The results confirmed the anomalous soil sample trends and identified a number of anomalous gold values elsewhere on the Project, especially in the northeast and southwest.
+The geochemical results confirmed the anomalous soil sample trends and identified a number of anomalous gold values elsewhere on the Project, especially in the northeast and southwest.
 Twenty pits were sampled in the artisanal workings.
 Half of the samples returned values above 0.5 g/t Au and results ranged from 0.08 to 31 g/t Au.

-Frontline conducted RAB drilling in the Lebre Plateau, South Niaouleni, Kankou Moussa and Goingoindougou areas.
+Frontline conducted RAB drilling in the Lebre Plateau, South Niaouleni, Kankou Moussa and Gouingouindougou areas.
 173 holes were drilled on east-west lines for 9,521 m, with depths ranging between 10 and 50 m.
 Twenty-three of the holes returned elevated gold values.
 In 2010 and 2011, Frontline completed reverse circulation (RC) and diamond drilling.
-147 RC holes were drilled for 13,858m and 31diamond holes were drilled for 4,243m.
-Diamond drill holes were predominantly drilled in the known prospect areas; Lebre Plateau, South Niaouleni, Kankou Moussa and Goingoindougou.
+147 RC holes were drilled for 13,858m and 31 diamond holes were drilled for 4,243m.
+Diamond drill holes were predominantly drilled in the known prospect areas; Lebre Plateau, South Niaouleni, Kankou Moussa and Gouingouindougou.
 RC holes were drilled both in the known prospect areas and also in the wider permit area.

-The 2011 annual report on the Project by Frontline suggests that the rocks intersected are generally completely saprolitised, fine to medium grained metasediments.
+Frontline indicated that the rocks intersected were generally completely saprolitised, fine to medium grained metasediments.
 In general, significant results were obtained in fault zones quartz veining and sometimes in quartz veined, strongly hematized metasediments.